-If you’ve been successfully side-hustling and feel ready to make the leap to full-time freelancer, there are some things that you must know first.
-Freelancing is not exactly an easy way to make a living, as your ability to earn and grow depends solely on you.
-However, it can be ideal in a lot of situations.
-Based on my experience, here are 5 things that you must know before going freelance:
+If you’ve been successfully side-hustling and feel ready to make the leap to going self employed full-time freelancer, there are some things that you must know first.
+Freelancing is not an easy way to make a living, as your ability to earn and grow depends solely on you.
+However, it can be ideal in a lot of situations, for many reasons.

 Time management is tough

-Ok, you can stay in your pj’s, and you might find it easier to fit exercise into your daily routine, but the bottom line is, working from home is still work.
+Ok, yes you can stay in your pj’s, and you might find it easier to fit exercise into your daily routine, but the bottom line is, working from home is still work.

 As a self-employed freelancer, you have to become skilled at time management.
 You have deadlines to meet, regardless of whether or not there’s a boss breathing down your neck or a client standing right in front of you.

 There are no days off

 Sometimes it’s hard to turn off the business side of your brain, causing you to be distracted when you should be relaxing with family and friends.
-There are nights where you’re in bed tossing around business ideas and running through your to-do list when you would much rather be sleeping.
+There are nights where you’re in bed tossing around new business ideas and running through your to-do list when you would much rather be sleeping.

-It takes time
+It takes time to grow

 Don’t ever get too comfortable, because you never know when things will change.
 A key client could cut back on orders, or a great job could come to an end.
 You always have to stay on the lookout for new opportunities and seek out new connections.

 Lean times lead to worry

 The rule of thumb is that you should be setting aside roughly 30% of your earnings for taxes, and you may even want or need to pay taxes quarterly.

 Keep all of your receipts for business related expenses, and organize your invoices.
 You are not only a freelancer when you strike out on your own, you also have to a bookkeeper.
+Yep, you’ll be wearing many hats.
 Working with a tax professional might be your best bet.